 We begin by introducing in Section~\ref{sec:model-problems} two model problems of interest: a (possibly non-homogeneous) acoustic waveguide, and a homogeneous EM waveguide.
 In the same section, we provide a quick overview of DPG analysis and demonstrate that the modified Maxwell model resulting from the full envelope ansatz shares the boundedness below constant with the original Maxwell operator.
-Section~\ref{sec:helmholtz} analyses the Helmholtz problem (main result: Theorem~\ref{thm:stability-helmholtz}), and Section~\ref{sec:maxwell} analyses the Maxwell problem (main result: Theorem~\ref{thm:stability-maxwell}).
-Section~\ref{sec:numerical} presents numerical results and concludes with a discussion on the non-homogeneous EM waveguide problem.
+Section~\ref{sec:helmholtz} analyzes the Helmholtz problem (main result: Theorem~\ref{thm:stability-helmholtz}), and Section~\ref{sec:maxwell} analyzes the Maxwell problem (main result: Theorem~\ref{thm:stability-maxwell}).
+Section~\ref{sec:numerical} presents numerical results and concludes with a discussion of the non-homogeneous EM waveguide problem.